joergschultzelutter/mpad/docs/EXTENSIONS.md

 - The regex'ed string will be removed from the originating APRS message.
 As we need to continue our parser process (so far, we've only figured out 'what' the user wants us to do; the 'when' question is still unresolved), keeping that data might cause some unwanted effects.
 - Finally, a general marker called ```found_my_duty_roster``` will be set.
 If that marker is set to ```True```, the parser knows that it has found a 'what' command that it is required to execute at a later point in time.

-The parser starts with a query for WX information, followed by CWOP/Position/Celestial keywords.
-The first successful regex 'wins', meaning that if you e.g. create a message where you query for wx data and celestial data, the wx data keyword wins as this is one of the first regex keyword queries in the program.
+The parser starts with a query for multiple keywords such as ```whereis```, followed by CWOP/Position/Celestial keywords.
+The first successful regex 'wins', meaning that if you e.g. create a message where you query for METAR data and satellite data, the METAR data keyword wins as this is one of the first regex keyword queries in the program.

 At the end of the parsing process where we have taken a look at the complete message, the following things happen:

 - The remaining APRS message text will be split up (separator = blank).
 For each of these string words, another parser round will be issued.
 This is also the time where the ```when``` and ```when_daytime``` values are determined.
 If no 'real' ```when``` keyword has been found, the program will try to provide you a wx report for the current user's position.
 This is the prgram's default fallback
-- All internal values will be added to that output ```dictionary```.
+- All internal values will be added to that output dictionary ```response_parameters```.
 It will then be the output generator's responsibility to turn these requests into something useful.

 ## Part 3 - Generating the output string